Vavilov-Cherenkov radiation for parallel motion in three-dimensional topological insulators: Electromagnetic fields

 where $r=\sqrt{ x^2 + y^2 + z^2 }$, $\xi=\sqrt{k_1^2 - k_2^2 (1 - x^2/r^2)} $, $\mathcal{M}$ is given by Eq.~(\ref{Function M1}) but must be now considered in the lower medium and

 is the corresponding integral over $z'$ with

-At this stage becomes necessary to discuss the physical meaning of the electric field given by Eqs.~(\ref{E reflex}) and (\ref{E trans}).
-First of all, we appreciate that two kind of waves contribute to the electric field in both media: spherical and evanescent surface waves.
+At this stage it becomes necessary to discuss the physical meaning of the electric field given by Eqs.~(\ref{E reflex}) and (\ref{E trans}).
+First of all, we appreciate that two kinds of waves contribute to the electric field in both media: spherical and evanescent surface waves.
 As usual, the spherical-wave contribution decays with the inverse of the distance, where we identify two terms: one associated to the free-space contribution plus one related to the response of the interface proportional to the modified Fresnel coefficients $R_{\mathrm{TM,TM}}^{12}$ or $T_{\mathrm{TM,TM}}^{12}$ both being quadratic contributions of the topological parameter $\Delta_\Theta$.
 This response has a second contribution proportional to the crossed Fresnel coefficients $R_{\mathrm{TE,TM}}^{12}$ in medium 1 or $T_{\mathrm{TE,TM}}^{12}$ in medium 2, which leads to purely topological contributions because they are linear in the topological parameter $\Delta_\Theta$ and are absent in the standard case $\Delta_\Theta=0$.
 An important feature of this field is the VC cone arising from the integrals over $z'$, which lead to the functions $\mathcal{K}_1$ (\ref{Function K1}), $\tilde{ \mathcal{K} }_1$ (\ref{Function K1 tilde}) and $\mathcal{K}_2$ (\ref{Function K2}).
-From their corresponding arguments $\Xi_1$ (\ref{Xi 1s}), $\tilde{ \Xi }_1$ (\ref{Xi 1s}) and $\Xi_2$ (\ref{Xi 2}) of the sinus function, we can define the \v{C}erenkov angle that determines the VC cone aperture.
-Namely, we will have the following three \v{C}erenkov angles:
+From their corresponding arguments $\Xi_1$ (\ref{Xi 1s}), $\tilde{ \Xi }_1$ (\ref{Xi 1s}) and $\Xi_2$ (\ref{Xi 2}) of the sine function, we can define the Cherenkov angle that determines the VC cone aperture.
+Namely, we will have the following three Cherenkov angles: